danielmuhd0412/git-workshop/intro-to-git.md

 [Oh Shit, Git!?!](https://ohshitgit.com/) - For times when you screw up and don't know what to do.

 [GitHub's .gitignore Templates](https://github.com/github/gitignore) - .gitignore templates from Github.

+[Writing Good Commit Messages](https://cbea.ms/git-commit/) - an art in of itself.